AKCSAI/Python-GenAI/README.md

 Welcome to the Python-GenAI repository!
 This repository contains scripts and resources designed to streamline the integration of Python-based AI tools into your projects.
-All files are plug and play, provided the file paths are set correctly in your environment.
+All files are plug-and-play, provided the file paths are set correctly in your environment.

 How to Use
 Clone this repository to your local machine.